-Maintenance – it’s one of those things we know we need to stay on top of, yet sometimes, we just let it slide until something goes very wrong.
+Maintenance.
+It’s one of those things we know we need to stay on top of, yet sometimes, we just let it slide until something goes very wrong.
 (Like that one time you ignored the “check engine” light, and suddenly, your car was making noises like a distressed walrus.
-Oops.)
+Oops!)

 The same logic applies to equipment and asset management.
 Some businesses take a proactive approach, anticipating issues before they happen.
 Others rely on a reactive strategy, fixing problems only when they arise.
-But which method is best?
-Can the two actually work together?
-Let’s break it down.

 Before we dive into the debate, let’s set the stage by defining both maintenance strategies: